bbrowaros/max_cube_domoticz/README.md

 Target: 16.0
 Valve pos: 0
 ```
-If all is ok then we can proceed to actual script. **Note: at this step you need to have all devices in Domoticz setup so plase read the Prereq section**
+If all is ok then we can proceed to actual script. <br />
+**Note: at this step you need to have all devices in Domoticz setup so plase read the Prereq section**

 Modify script ```max_run.py``` and add:
 IP and Port of Domoticz: